 My name is Pat Walker and it is my privilege to lead the Governing Body of Lordship Farm Primary School.
-As a new governor just over two years ago, my first impressions were that the school was a happy and safe place where every child was treated as an individual whose differing needs were catered for.
+As a new governor just over four years ago, my first impressions were that the school was a happy and safe place where every child was treated as an individual whose differing needs were catered for.
 At the same time, the children were challenged to meet the high expectations demanded by their teachers.
 This ethos enables Lordship Farm to constantly strive to provide the very best education possible for its children.

 The Governing Body’s job is to support the professionals – the head, his senior management team and the staff in their many differing roles – so that they can continue to deliver this enviable service to our pupils.

 The Governing Body has general responsibility for the conduct of the school with a view to promoting high standards of educational achievement.
 We take a largely strategic role in running of the school.This includes: